inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- Albertano of Brescia
 Cutting the space budget really restores my faith in humanity.
-It eliminates dreams, goals, and ideals and lets us get straight to the business of hate, debauchery, and self-annihilation."
+It eliminates dreams, goals, and ideals and lets us get straight to the business of hate, debauchery, and self-."
 		-- Johnny Hart
 Conceptual integrity in turn dictates that the design must proceed from one mind, or from a very small number of agreeing resonant minds.